Des-q: a quantum algorithm to provably speedup retraining of decision trees: Related work

+Beginning with classical decision trees, the state-of-the-art decision tree methods to handle both classification and regression tasks include CART \cite{breiman2017classification,Lewis2000AnIT}, ID3 \cite{quinlan1986induction} and C4.5 \cite{quinlan2014c4}.
+It is worth noting that, decision trees built using these methods for a dataset with $N$ instances and $d$ features typically involve a computational complexity of $O(\emph{poly} (Nd))$.
+Beyond heuristic methods, approaches to train optimal decision trees using mixed-integer programs (MIP) have been proposed \cite{zhu2020scalable, d2024margin}.
+Alternative techniques for constructing decision trees involve utilizing clustering mechanisms have also been proposed \cite{liu2020novel, berzal2004building}.

-On the other hand, quantum decision trees have been proposed in recent years.
-The work by Lu \etal~\cite{Lu2013QIP} encodes features into the states of the quantum system and leverages Grover's search algorithm to divide the quantum states into subsets at each node of the tree.
+On the quantum approaches to construct tree, the work by Lu {\em et~al.}\cite{Lu2013QIP} encodes the training data into quantum states and leverages Grover's search algorithm to build the tree.
 In the work by Khadiev \etal\cite{Khadiev2019arxiv}, the classical decision tree induction algorithm $C5.0$ is extended to a quantum version using Grover search-based algorithm.
 The quantum algorithm has a run-time complexity that is nearly quadratic better than the classical algorithm in terms of feature number $d$.
 Heese \etal \cite{Heese2022Quantum} introduce a quantum representation of binary classification trees called \textit{Q-tree}.
-The tree is constructed through probabilistic traversal via quantum circuit measurements, and the work explores its implementation in superconducting qubit hardware.
-As aforementioned, while the above work shows efforts on building a quantum decision tree to achieve possible speedups, however, efficient tree construction and retrain still remain elusive and at most quadratic speedup in the number of features $d$ is achieved in run-time over the classical methods.
-Importantly, in terms of data size $N$ that is usually much larger than the number of features $d$ in practice, existing quantum decision tree methods scale polynomially in $N$ for both tree construction and retraining.
-In particular, the time complexity for regular retraining of the model is an important factor in the scenario of periodic data accumulations.
+The tree is constructed through probabilistic traversal via quantum circuit measurements.

-We also remark on the two recent papers on improving the existing $q$-means clustering algorithm \cite{kerenidis2019q} whose modified version is a component of our \emph{Des-q} algorithm.
-The first paper by Jaiswal\cite{jaiswal2023quantum} where the author provides a quantum algorithm for $k$-means problem with provable convergence guarantees, and Doriguello \etal \cite{doriguello2023you} who improve upon the existing $q$-means algorithm while still being heuristic.
+We also remark on the two recent papers on improving the existing $q$-means clustering algorithm \cite{kerenidis2019q} whose modified version is a component of our Des-q algorithm.
+The first paper by Jaiswal \cite{jaiswal2023quantum} where the author provides a quantum algorithm for $k$-means problem with provable convergence guarantees, and Doriguello \etal \cite{doriguello2023you} who improve upon the existing $q$-means algorithm while still being heuristic.

-\subsection{Motivation of our method}
+\section{Motivation of our method}